Deimberg

-Deimberg is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Kusel district in Rhineland-Palatinate, Germany.
+Deimberg is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in Kusel, a district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Lauterecken-Wolfstein.

 Geography

 Location

 The municipality lies on the heights west of Offenbach-Hundheim in the Western Palatinate.
-The village stretches over the edge of a mountain hollow at an elevation of some 380 m above sea level affording a lovely view over the northwest Palatine uplands.
+The village stretches over the edge of a mountain hollow at an elevation of some 380 m above sea level.
 The Deimberger Höfchen, an outlying homestead, lies at 345 m above sea level almost 1 km northeast of the village on the Offenbach-Homberg road, Kreisstraße 63.
 The municipal area measures 209 ha, of which roughly 4 ha is settled and 19 ha is wooded.

 Neighbouring municipalities

 Deimberg borders in the north on the municipality of Herren-Sulzbach, in the east on the municipality of Buborn, in the southeast on the municipality of Offenbach-Hundheim, in the south on the municipality of Glanbrücken, in the southwest on the municipality of Sankt Julian and in the west on the municipality of Kirrweiler.